1. WHAT IS THE GUIDE ABOUT?

 I'd be an idiot though, if I did not start off by saying that I think you should listen to the YOUR Destiny Podcast, read our articles (and you're already off to a good start by getting this far in the current article), see our YouTube videos and follow our live streams on Twitch.

 If you like what we produce please consider supporting us on Patreon, so we can provide you with even more high quality content.
-You get access to all our articles early, preferred access to our training sessions on TTS, and an invite to our Discord Channel, home to our Patrons and Testing Group: The European Gauntlet.
+You get access to our training sessions on TTS, and an invite to our Discord Channel, home to our Patrons and Testing Group: The European Gauntlet, and many other benefits.

 [SHAMELESS ADVERTISEMENT - END!]

 - The Knights of Ren Podcast always talk about loads of interesting things, both competitive and casual, while keeping a light atmosphere.
-They release podcasts weekly.
+They release podcasts bi-monthly.

-- The Jedi Trials are competitive players and talk about the current meta while give regular news as well.
-They release podcasts weekly.
+- The Jedi Trials are competitive players and talk about the current meta while giving regular news as well.
+They release podcasts bi-monthly.

-- I Rebel - A Star Wars Destiny Podcast is hosted by JediGeekGirl and have loads of guests in the studio to discuss Destiny.
-They release podcasts weekly.
+- I Rebel - A Star Wars Destiny Podcast is hosted by JediGeekGirl and Sarah Evans and have loads of guests in the studio to discuss Destiny.
+They release podcasts bi-monthly.

 - The Chance Cube Network is a "live podcast" with great ambience, news from the world of Destiny and some cool synergy between the hosts and guests.
 They release podcasts weekly.